MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue-via-cmdlets.md

 -	- Support@contoso.com
 -	Conference Mode: On
 -	Routing method: Longest Idle
--	Presence-based routing: N/A – on by default due to Longest Idle
+-	Presence-based routing: N/A – on by default because of Longest Idle
 -	Call agents can opt out of taking calls: No
 -	Call agent alert time: 15
 -	Call overflow handling: 200